jcu-eresearch/Edgar/_posts/2012-04-29-costa-rica-system-elements.markdown

 a color range (COLORRANGE), a single color (COLOR) is defined, the key image will be a generated icon coloured COLOR of dimensions KEYSIZE.
 When a COLORRANGE is defined and no key image is defined, the key icon appears to be the last color generated.
-If no data pass the class's expression check, then the key icon is empty (no key icon).
+If no data passes the class's expression check, then the key icon is empty (no key icon).

 The following image shows the map colour transition: